LTS5/cmp/doc/source/mappingsteps.rst

 Project directory
     Select the root folder of your project which contains the subfolders for all the subjects of this project.
-Generator
-    Which version of the mapper to use.
-Defaults to cmp 1.0 Imaging Modality
+Imaging Modality
     What type of data to process.
 Currently supports DSI, QBALL and DTI data.